aalbaali/aalbaali.github.io/posts/2023/03/20-rotations-averaging.md

 \end{align}
 is the *error function* between the mean $\bar{z}$ and the $i$th rotation $z_{i}$.

-It important to note that the error function \eqref{eq:error function complex} is smooth in both arguments.
+It important to note that the error function \eqref{eq:error function complex} is smooth, *near the minimum*, in both arguments.
 Without the smoothness of the distance function, it's not possible to use the nonlinear least squares algorithm, which is used in the following steps.

 The rotation average is then the solution to the optimization problem